SAFER RIDES START HERE

 Let’s keep ourselves, on track.

 The right decisions can help - but tech that helps prevent accidents, or protect you from the impact, can make a lasting difference.
-So Safer Farms are giving farmers the opportunity to redeem huge savings when purchasing a CPD or Fleetpin Safetrax system from our partners.
+Following its successful launch in 2024, the Safer Rides campaign is back - bigger and better.
+Safer Farms is once again giving farmers the chance to help keep farms safer, with the opportunity to access significant savings on Crush Protection Devices and GPS Rollover Safety Systems through our campaign partners.

 So why not reduce your risk?
-Check what you could save and apply for your discount code today.
+Check what you could save and scroll down to apply for your discount code today.
+Offers are limited, so get in quick.

 Know your options.